Local government in the United States

 The "Embodied" statue, representing justice, in the Civic Center neighborhood of Los Angeles, California, which mostly consists of City of Los Angeles government offices.
 Visible in the background are the Los Angeles City Hall and the Clara Shortridge Foltz Criminal Justice Center.

 Most U.S. states and territories have at least two tiers of local government: counties and municipalities.
 Louisiana uses the term parish and Alaska uses the term borough for what the U.S. Census Bureau terms county equivalents in those states.
 Civil townships or towns are used as subdivisions of a county in 20 states, mostly in the Northeast and Midwest.

 Population centers may be organized into incorporated municipalities of several types, including the city, town, borough, and village.
 The types and nature of these municipal entities are defined by state law, and vary from state to state.
 In addition to these general-purpose local governments, states may also create special-purpose local governments.
-Depending on the state, local governments may operate under their own charters or under general law, or a state may have a mix of chartered and general-law local governments.
+Depending on the state, local governments may operate under their own charters, under the states general law, or a state may have a mix of chartered and general-law local governments.
 Generally, in a state having both chartered and general-law local governments, the chartered local governments have more local autonomy and home rule.
 Municipalities are typically subordinate to a county government, with some exceptions.
 Certain cities, for example, have consolidated with their county government as consolidated city-counties.
 In Virginia, cities are completely independent from the county in which they would otherwise be a part.
+In a few other states, both the county and a municipality within their jurisdiction may have home rule, in which case they may divide or harmonize or augment their functions and services.
 In some states, particularly in New England, towns form the primary unit of local government below the state level, in some cases eliminating the need for county government entirely.
 Many rural areas and even some suburban areas of many states have no municipal government below the county level.